writethedocs/www/docs/organizer-guide/meetups/starting.rst

 Who and Where to ask?
 ~~~~~~~~~~~~~~~~~~~~~

-You can start to ask companies you're close to: it could be your company, your friends companies, etc.
+Start to ask companies you're close to: it could be your company, your friends companies, etc.

-If it's not working, you can contact other tech companies in your town.
-Job boards, Tech conferences websites, and other tech meetups are a good way to start.
+If it's not working, contact other tech companies in your town.
+Job boards, Tech conferences websites, and other tech meetups are also a good way to start.

-It's always easier to know someone inside the company you want to contact.
-If you don't have one, you can use this email template:
+It's easier to know someone inside the company you want to contact.
+If you don't know anyone, you can use this email template:

 .. code-block:: jinja